 A laptops screen can break for any number of reasons:

-- Flickering Screen: Flickering can occur when the wire that connects the motherboard to the LCD becomes frayed/severed.
+Flickering Screen: Flickering can occur when the wire that connects the motherboard to the LCD becomes frayed/severed.
 This can be caused by poor wire placement within the hinge of the laptop.
 If you have to position the laptop screen “just right” to get an image, it is most likely the display wire.
-It is possible for the labor charge to run a bit more on a wire replacement because it sometimes requires the base of the laptop to be disassembled as well to replace it.
+It’s possible for the labor charge to be more on a wire replacement because it could require the base of the laptop to be disassembled as well to replace it.